hobuinc/mgrs/README.txt

 .. _home:

-pymgrs: Converting to and from MGRS and Decimal Degrees
+mgrs: Converting to and from MGRS and Decimal Degrees
 ------------------------------------------------------------------------------

 GeoTrans_ provides C code for converting to and from MGRS, but well, it's